Thanksgiving Turkey Breast, Pot Pie, and Pumpkin Cannelloni

 - Coat a deep 9-inch cake pan or pie plate with cooking spray.

-- Add oil to large saucepan and add in the onion, mushrooms, celery, and red pepper and cook for about 5 minutes, stirring frequently.
+- Add oil to large saucepan and add in the onion, mushrooms, celery, and red pepper.
+Cook for about 5 minutes, stirring frequently.
 Meanwhile, combine the flour, poultry seasoning, and black pepper in a small bowl and stir to blend.

 - Once the vegetables are just tender, stir in the flour mixture and immediately add the broth and milk all at once.
 Cook, stirring over medium heat until thickened and bubbly (about 3 to 5 minutes).
 Turn off the heat and stir in the turkey and edamame.
 Spoon the mixture into the prepared dish.